druid-io/druid-io.github.io/docs/latest/querying/groupbyquery.md

 will not exceed available memory for the maximum possible concurrent query load (given by druid.processing.numMergeBuffers).
 See [How much direct memory does Druid use?](../operations/performance-faq.html) for more details.

-Brokers do not need merge buffers for basic groupBy queries.
-Queries with subqueries (using a "query" [dataSource](datasource.html#query-data-source)) require one merge buffer if there is a single subquery, or two merge buffers if there is more than one layer of nested subqueries.
-Queries with [subtotals](groupbyquery.html#more-on-subtotalsspec) need one merge buffer.
-These can stack on top of each other: a groupBy query with multiple layers of nested subqueries, and that also uses subtotals, will need three merge buffers.

-Historicals and ingestion tasks need one merge buffer for each groupBy query, unless [parallel combination](groupbyquery.html#parallel-combine) is enabled, in which case they need two merge buffers per query.

 When using groupBy v1, all aggregation is done on-heap, and resource limits are done through the parameter druid.query.groupBy.maxResults.
 This is a cap on the maximum number of results in a result set.
 Queries that exceed this limit will fail with a "Resource limit exceeded" error indicating they exceeded their row limit.
 Cluster